AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 - Finally, before the termination of a process, copy those auto-generated \alox variables that you are interested in to your write-enabled configuration plug-in.
   This way, the user sees variables with comments and learns how to leverage those.<br>
-  Built-in type \alib{config;IniFileFeeder} provides export methods that do exactly this.
+  Built-in type \alib{variables;IniFileFeeder} provides export methods that do exactly this.

 \I{################################################################################################}
 \I{################################################################################################}
 \I{################################################################################################}
-# 13 External Verbosity Configuration #  {#alib_mod_external_verbosity_configuration}
+# 13 External Verbosity Configuration #  {#alib_mod_alox_external_verbosity_configuration}

 \I{################################################################################################}
-## 13.1 Introduction # {#alib_mod_external_verbosity_configuration_intro}
+## 13.1 Introduction # {#alib_mod_alox_external_verbosity_configuration_intro}

 This Chapter brings us back to talking about <em>Log Domains</em> and their attribute <em>Verbosity</em>
 which are associated with pairs of a <em>Log Domains</em> and a \e %Logger.
 \note
-  Please make sure that you have read and understood \ref alib_mod_logdomains before continue reading.
+  Please make sure that you have read and understood \ref alib_mod_alox_logdomains before continue reading.

 Setting such \e Verbosity by invoking \alib{lox;Lox::SetVerbosity} is easy and straightforward.
-However, when working in a team, different team members, working on different parts of a software, naturally are interested in different information.
-Now, when the \e Verbosity is defined in the source (preferably the bootstrap section of a software), then these would be randomly changed when checking source files in and out of a source control system.
+However, when working in a team, different team members, working on different parts of software, naturally are interested in different information.
+Now, when the \e Verbosity is defined in the source (preferably the bootstrap section of software), then these would be randomly changed when checking source files in and out of a source control system.
 Therefore, \alox supports to read \e Verbosity settings from the command line, from environment variables, from an INI-file or from any other custom data source.
 This way, all personal changes